Guitar Shorty: History

 Shorty gigged steadily through the late 1950s and 1960s.
 During the 1970s, he worked as a mechanic, playing music at nights and on weekends.
 He again became a full-time musician in 1975, struggling at times to make ends meet.
 In 1976 he made an appearance on Chuck Barris' Gong Show, winning first prize for performing the song, "They Call Me Guitar Shorty", while balanced on his head.

 In 2002, he was featured on the Bo Diddley tribute album Hey Bo Diddley – A Tribute!, performing the song "Don't Let It Go (Hold On To What You Got)".

 He joined Alligator Records in 2004.
 His album that year, Watch Your Back and his 2006 album We the People both charted on the Billboard Top Blues Albums at numbers eleven and twelve, respectively.
 Billboard said of We The People, "it's difficult to imagine that he ever tracks a better album than this one."

 On May 10, 2016, his touring van and trailer was stolen with most of his instruments and gear.
 An online fundraiser and several benefit concerts were organized, by his guitar player Crazy Tomes, in Los Angeles to help him with the financial losses, including a special performance with The Chambers Brothers.

 Guitar Shorty released his album Trying To Find My Way Back in 2019, produced by Jerry "Swamp Dogg" Williams and Larry "MoogStar" Clemons.
 He also played lead guitar on Crazy Tomes' single "Livin' on Memories", released in 2020.
-He continued to tour with his band of many years that included Dan Gerass (Drums), Crazy Tomes (Guitar and vocals) Malcolm Lukens (Keyboards) and Wadada Khufu (bass).
+He continued to tour with his band of many years that included Crazy Tomes (guitar and vocals), Malcolm Lukens (keyboards), Wadada Khufu (bass) and Dan Gerass (drums).

 He died on April 20, 2022, in Los Angeles, at the age of 87.
+He appears in the 2024 documentary film Swamp Dogg Gets His Pool Painted, which was in production at the time of Guitar Shorty's death.